onihilist/RustyContainers/README.md

 ### Welcome to RustyContainer !

 ( 🚨⚠️ **WARNING** : This lib is <ins>currently in development</ins>, **no warranty will be provided** )
-- Not still available in crates.io
+- Not currently available in crates.io

-**First of all, you probably wondering what is this library ?**
+**First of all, you're probably wondering, what is this library ?**

-RustyContainer is a lib for create custom container in Rust, running your entire project in a container, and manage all about your containers/services.
+RustyContainer is a lib to create custom containers in Rust, running your entire project in a container, and managing everything to do with your containers/services.
-It's also made for **high-performance, scalability/flexibility, portability.**
+It's also made for **high-performance, scalability/flexibility and portability.**

 **The functionalities of this lib at the end of development are as follows :**
 - Create & Manage containers
 - Perform CI/CD tests into each container
 - Generating log for each container and tests

-You can run your Rust project into a container but also run multiples other containers, there is an exemple :
+You can run your Rust project into a container but also run multiple other containers, here is an exemple :

 ```rust
 pub fn main() -> Result<(), std::io::Error> {